 The nursing society has managed to engage their members well throughout the year.
 The society focussed on their members physical and mental health.
 Furthermore, during the covid-19 crisis, the society have supported their members with an amazing online presence.

 Best New Society:

 The GCU Racing Society was commended for their efforts to recruit students from all courses such as engineers, accountants and marketing students.
 GCU Racing has also been a place to create lifelong friendships and was said to hold key values such as leadership and community.
-The team have been busy building a formula 1 race car to enter into a worldwide student comeptition.
+The team have been busy building a race car to enter into the worldwide Formula 1 student comeptition.
 We can’t wait to see how they grow next year!